HannesRammer/Dartabase/dartabase_migration/README.md

 HOW TO RUN MIGRATIONS
 ---------------------

-    1.Execute Dartabase/bin/dbUp.dart
+    1.Execute dartabase_migration/bin/dbUp.dart

     2.Follow instructions in console
         *enter project name
         *enter goal migration version

-    Dartabase should have executed the actions specified inside the "UP" key for all files INCLUDING the goal migration version.
+    dartabase_migration should have executed the actions specified inside the "UP" key for all files INCLUDING the goal migration version.

     Additionally it will update